ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 The page layouts that an editor has access to are up to you to choose.
 In the `Select layouts` section, you can select layouts that you want to be available for the Page.

+The default, built-in Page layout has only one zone, but developers can create other layouts in configuration.
+For more information, see [Configure layout](https://doc.ibexa.co/en/latest/templating/render_content/render_page/#configure-layout).

 #### Add blocks